-The Syrian Arab Republic is a mostly desert land bordering the Mediterranean Sea, Lebanon, Egypt, Jordan, Iraq and Turkey.
+The Syrian Arab Republic is a mostly desert land bordering the Mediterranean Sea, Lebanon, Jordan, Iraq and Turkey.
 Syria is slightly larger than the U.S. state of North Dakota.

 The language of instruction in Syria is Arabic and the standard school year runs between the months of September through June.
 Length of schooling as well as the certificate or diploma awarded upon completion is dependent on the level of education.

 Primary and Secondary Education

 Primary and secondary education in Syria are as follows: